+Disablism and ableism are words that are used to describe disability discrimination and prejudice.
 Both terms describe disability discrimination, but the emphasis is different.
-Disablism emphasises discrimination against disabled people.
-Ableism emphasises discrimination in favour of non-disabled people.
+Disablism emphasises discrimination against disabled people, and ableism emphasises discrimination in favour of non-disabled people.

 Discrimination can take many forms.
 Here are some examples: